THE CHERWELL BELOW MAGDALEN BRIDGE

 At the Time Cardinal Wolsey proceeded to raise his College, he made then also this Bridge, Anno 1524, as appears by the Accounts of his Buildings of the same College and other Edifices belonging to them,

-So it continued ever after ... and in indifferent good Repair, till about 1634, the furthermost End of it, next to St. Clement's Field, was then forced down by the Violence of the Ice, in a great Frost that happened; which remaining in that Manner, the other Part not long after fell to Decay, and at the Beginning of the War, in 1641, quite demolished, and so continued. ...
+So it continued ever after ... and in indifferent good Repair, till about 1634, the furthermost End of it, next to St. Clement's Field, was then forced down by the Violence of the Ice, in a great Frost that happened; which remaining in that Manner, the other Part not long after fell to Decay, and at the Beginning of the War, in 1641, quite demolished ...

 1870: Magdalen "viewed from Milham Ford", Henry Taunt -